Jind Kaur: Exile in Nepal

 Rajendra Bikram Shah did not respond positively.

-Following Punjab's annexation, the British imprisoned the Rani in Chunnar fort near Varanasi.
+Following Punjab's annexation, the British imprisoned the Rani in Chunar Fort near Varanasi.
 However, two years later in 1849, she managed to escape from the fort disguised as a maid and traveled 800 km north to reach Kathmandu.
 Initially, she stayed at the residence of Amar Bikram Shah, son of General Chautariya Pushkar Shah, who had been Nepal's Prime Minister in 1838-39.
 Amar Bikram Shah's residence in the Narayanhiti area provided her with the facilities and dignity offered to royalty.
 But whenever outsiders came, she would disguise herself and was introduced as a “maid from Hindusthan”.
 “Rani Jind Kaur had chosen to stay at Amar Bikram Shah's residence because Chautariya Pushkar Shah was one of the key officials engaged in forging an alliance between Nepal and Punjab against the British when Maharaja Ranjit Singh was alive.
 She stayed in Amar Bikram Shah's house for a few months before she decided to come out of her hiding and approach the then Prime Minister Jung Bahadur Rana.

 The Rani was given asylum by the Prime Minister of Nepal and Jung Bahadur Rana with full dignity as a Queen consort of Maharaja Ranjit Singh.
 A brand new residence, Charburja Durbar, was built in the Thapathali durbar complex and an allowance was set by the Nepali government.
 The British Resident in Kathmandu kept an eye on her, believing that she was still intriguing to revive the Sikh dynasty.
 She lived in Nepal for 11 years.